Portsmouth, Virginia

-Portsmouth is an independent city in southeastern Virginia, United States.
+Portsmouth (/ˈpɔrtsməθ/ PORTS-məth) is an independent city in southeastern Virginia, United States.
 It lies across the Elizabeth River from Norfolk.
 As of the 2020 census, the population was 97,915.
 It is the ninth-most populous city in Virginia and is part of the Hampton Roads metropolitan area.
 Due to its strategic location, the city has long been associated with the United States Armed Forces, particularly the Navy.
 The Norfolk Naval Shipyard is a historic and active Navy facility located in Portsmouth.

 History

 Colonial era

 In 1620, the future site of Portsmouth was recognized as a suitable shipbuilding location by John Wood, a shipbuilder, who petitioned King James I of England for a land grant.
 The surrounding area was soon settled as a plantation community.

 Portsmouth was founded by Colonel William Crawford, a member of the Virginia House of Burgesses.
 It was established as a town in 1752 by an act of the Virginia General Assembly and was named for Portsmouth, England.